agrosner/DBFlow/usage/DBStructure.md

   2. columnType: The type of the field, must be the same between the current table and foreign table.
   3. foreignColumnName: The name of the column in the foreign table

-In the original example, this field will load the foreign field up automatically when this model is loaded from the DB.
+In the original example, this field will load the foreign field up automatically when this model is loaded from the DB. __When using the second example, we do not save the contained foreign key object to save on speed when we expect the reference to remain unchanged.__ Also the ```ForeignKeyContainer``` will hold onto data from the load until calling ```toModel()``` to prevent unnecessary DB lookups for maximum performance gain on load.

 ### One-to-Many